ZephyrCodesStuff/clans-rs/README.md

 - [@zeph](https://www.github.com/ZephyrCodesStuff)

 ## License
-This project is licensed under the GPL-3.0 license.
+This project is licensed under the GNU AGPLv3 license.
 See the [LICENSE](LICENSE) file for more information.

 In short,
 - You are free to use this project for any purpose.